zhihuaqi/DiaControl/README.md

 Before we move action to actual modeling, preproessing with the data is always required.
 We applied several types of methods here:

 1. Cleaning tasks such as dropping bad data, dealing with missing values.
-2. Modification of existing features e.g. standardization, log transforms etc.
+2. Creation new features from existing ones
-3. Creation or derivation of new features, usually from existing ones.
+3. Modification of existing features e.g. standardization, log transforms etc.

 Ipython notebook used to preprocess data can be found [here](https://github.com/lilyvalley/Tracking-NIH-Grants/blob/master/ipython_notebook/Mapping%20grant%20to%20publication.ipynb).